ragingwind/chrome-extension-samples/review-website/readme.md

 # REVIEW WEBSITE
-post my review rating to google plus. this extension show how to use google+ moment api with 'ReviewActivity'. the project scaffolds by yeoman. if you want to use grunt task? run 'npm install && bower install' to install the required dependecies after install grint-cli.
+post my review rating to google plus. this extension show how to use new google+ moment api with 'ReviewActivity'. the project scaffolds by yeoman. if you want to use grunt task? run 'npm install && bower install' to install the required dependecies after install grint-cli.